JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - "For big power BF cleans, a Showman....for less power a Bandmaster...if you like the Bandmaster but you want something spongier and more compressed still, a Tremolux.
 Those are the BF era Fender heads with the classic AB/AA763 preamp circuit (same as was used in the Twin Reverb and the Deluxe Reverb).
 No reverb though.
 Can't really go wrong with any of 'em if you're looking for classic BF Fender 6L6GC cleans in a head.
 And they're relatively inexpensive to boot!"
 - Bassbreaker: Problem with FX Loop Hum "first run (2017) has a faulty effects loop - both heads and combos ..
 Any Fender repair will fix the loop with a factor kit, at no charge to you. the fix is quick and at no charge to the consumer. ... the updated ones will have a plastic fx send jack, if it's all metal it has not been updated! "
 - Bassbreaker: "If you need an amp that is squeaky squeaky clean for fuzz, od, distortion, you might want to look somewhere else.  ...
 It is a real rock and roll amplifier.
 Its single ended so you can drive it really hard, ... but you will have to master the art of manipulating the guitars volume and tone controls to regulate the amount of gain that you want from the amplifier.
 I love playing in that fashion.
 I think its liberating going with just a single cable right into an amplifier like this that is really cooking and make it through that show.  " [From Some Love for the Fender Bassbreaker 007](https://youtu.be/sSFWjAnkd5A?t=442)
-- Bassbreaker: "To sound bigger with this amp, put the volume at 3 o'clock, the gain at the minimum and use a good fuzz or overdrive pedal for your dirt. "
+- Bassbreaker: "To sound bigger with this amp, put the volume at 3 o'clock, the gain at the minimum and use a good fuzz or overdrive pedal for your dirt. "  Thats a good tip for a lot of amps.
+Volume high, gain low, boosts in front